pradok/schedule-tasks/README.md

 ## Schedule Tasks: Project notes

-  1. NestJS has beend used as it has well set patterns for modular code and dependencies.
+  1. NestJS has been used due to well tried and tested patterns for modular code and dependencies.
-  2. No Pagination provided for collection, ideally should have pagination.
-  3. Covered happy path scenarios only, not covered specific failure scenarios which would default to 500 response.
-  4. Error handling in specific scenarios for eg. record not available while update.
+  2. `ts-rest` with Zod is being used for api contract first approach and also used as Controller decorator for validations with Zod.
-  5. Intergation test files end with `.i-spec.ts`.
+  3. Integration test files end with `.i-spec.ts`.
+  4. Thunder collection `thunder-collection_local.json` has been provided in the root project to test api endpoints.

 ## Pending or to improve (Due to time constraints)

-  1. Integration test for Task table (would be similar pattern as for Schedule), only Schedule table is done to demonstrate.
+  1. Integration test for Task table (would be similar pattern as for Schedule), only Schedule table is done to demonstrate integration test.
-  2. Better http response payload for validations instead of throwing Zod error responses.
+  2. Better http response payload for validations instead of throwing raw Zod error responses.
+  3. No Pagination provided for GET collection, ideally should have pagination.

 ## Swagger Docs

-Upon running the app (instructions below), API documentation can be found at http://localhost/api
+Upon running the app (instructions as below), API documentation is available at http://localhost/api

 ## Description